There are so many attractions and activities for kids on Phillip Island, it is no wonder it is such a popular holiday destination for families.

 For those children old enough to ride a bike there are a couple of great bike paths.
 Try the one from Cowes out towards Woolamai or at Oswin Roberts Reserve where there is a chance to spot some wallabies.

 A ride with a difference is to cruise on your bicycle around the 4.4 kilometre grand prix track.
-Dates for the summer of 2017/2018 are not available yet.
+Dates will be published at the start of the summer holidays.
+Check here for dates

 If you aren't bringing your own bikes, hire is available on the island.